 ssl:// for encrypted connections.

 The string passed into the clientID parameter must contain at least one character and no more than 255 characters.
-A runtime error will be thrown if the string’s length is out of range.
+An exception will be thrown if the string’s length is out of range.

 The connection can be modified by passing a table of values into the options parameter.
 It may include any of the following keys: